ucdavis/ecs132/Blog.md

 **Spring 2023**

+**June 5, 0930**

+Every question on the Group Quiz will come from the statistics tutorial.
+The previous material will be used for support, of course, but if you've been doing well on the Quizzes and Term Project, you will be fine.
+You'll need:  Properties of E(), Var(); parametic distribution families (binomial, geometric, Poisson, negative binomial, uniform, exponential, normal, gamma, beta).

 **June 3, 1540:**

 The grades for Quiz 2, Thursday, were not sent out.
 I'll send it all again when I get to the computer that has those grades (lack of a git push).
 I'll include Quiz 0 too.